Pay it forward: how to help students secure financial aid

 How college administrators can help prospective and enrolled students secure financial aid to see them through higher education, by Aimee Huffstetler

 You may also like

-The price of attending college and obtaining a degree can be eye-opening, and for many, receiving some form of financial assistance is crucial.
-A total of 52 per cent of students stayed in college thanks to the aid they received, according to a study by Gallup and Lumina Foundation.
-While 98 per cent of families consider financial assistance necessary to pay for college, and 39 per cent say their biggest concern when applying was the amount of debt they'd need to take on before getting a degree, Princeton Review found.
+The price of attending college and obtaining a degree can be eye-watering, and for many, receiving some form of financial assistance is crucial.
+Some 52 per cent of students stayed in college thanks to the aid they received, according to a study by Gallup and the Lumina Foundation.
+While 98 per cent of families consider financial assistance necessary to pay for college, and 39 per cent say their biggest concern when applying was the amount of debt they'd need to take on before getting a degree, The Princeton Review found.

 A report from MICU shows an interesting dichotomy in comparing types of debt.
 It states that while more Americans hold car debt than student debt, no one bats an eye at auto loans because they understand the economic need, despite the depreciating value of a car.
 But when it comes to considering the value of student loans, people argue about the cost even though the economic benefits to a person with a degree are clear and increase over time.

 - How to ensure college admissions are equitable and accessible

 - Resource collection: How to achieve equity in higher education

 - How to attract and support non-traditional students in higher education